zhanghengios/CNGridView/ReadMe.md

 ###Software that uses CNGridView
 If you like this component and if you're using it in your own software so please let me know.
-I'll give you a mention and a link to your website (or the Mac App Store, if it exists).
+I'll give you a mention and set a link to your website (or the Mac App Store, if it exists).

 `CNGridView` is used by this software:
 * **[Unbound](http://unboundformac.com)** - Unbound is a faster, simpler photo manager.